 Daniela Rubule runs a team that handles both the external and internal marketing for Atea Global services – a subsidiary of Nordic IT infrastructure giant Atea Group.
 Since stepping into the role, she’s used her position to tighten the consistency of output from her marketing team.
 She’s also taken responsibility to oversee outsourcing within Atea.
 Daniela has had a direct impact of solidifying the company’s online presence over the past year.
 She launched a new company website and has driven a successful social strategy that has witnessed an 83% increase in social following.
 As well as this, Daniela has participated in a local programme in Riga, Latvia which gives students access to shadowing professionals in the workplace.

-Fast acting results: Ali Griffiths, interim marketing director
+Fast acting results: Ali Griffiths, director of strategy, Innovate Finance

 Ali Griffiths has a great deal of marketing experience at an array of big B2B and B2C brands.
 Her most recent interim role at KCOM saw her take on the role of enterprise marketing director.
 Here she led the team to deliver a new brand positioning in just six weeks.
 It was a project that relied on building deep cross-collaborative relationships, and ensuring the vision was shared with the whole organisation.
 This in turn ramped up the recognition that marketing received from the wider organisation.
 Ali has also been proactive at taking speaking opportunities, educating people on the role technology and the digital marketing opportunity.
 As well as this she’s also used her expertise a judge at the International B2B Marketing Awards.

 ABM innovator: Claudia Crangasu, senior product marketing manager, Worldpay